istio/istio.io/content/en/docs/tutorial/run-ratings-in-docker/index.md

 ---

 This module shows how you create a [Docker](https://www.docker.com) image and run it locally.
+Perform the instructions below in the `ratings` directory you worked with in the previous module.

 1. Download a [Dockerfile](https://docs.docker.com/engine/reference/builder/) for the `ratings` microservice.